shahian/18-Key-Design-Patterns/README.md

 ### prototype
 Prototype pattern is a creational design pattern that allows creating copies of existing objects, without exposing their underlying implementation.
 It involves creating a prototype object, which can be cloned to create new instances of the same object.

+The Prototype pattern can be compared to making copies of a fully prepared example.
+Just like making copies of a prepared example, the Prototype pattern involves creating a template object (the prototype) that is already fully configured with the desired properties and behaviors.
+The new objects are then created by cloning the prototype object and modifying its properties as needed.

+The main advantage of the Prototype pattern is that it allows creating new objects without having to create them from scratch, which can save time and resources.
+Additionally, because the new objects are created from a prototype object, they have the same initial configuration, which can help ensure consistency across multiple instances of the same object.

+A common use case for the Prototype pattern is when creating complex objects that require a lot of configuration.
+By creating a prototype object that is already configured, the developer can avoid having to repeat the same configuration steps for each new object.

+Some common use cases for the Prototype pattern include:

+1. Creating complex objects that require a lot of configuration or data to be generated.
+2. Creating objects that are similar to existing objects, but with some differences in their configuration or behavior.
+3. Creating objects that need to be initialized with a lot of data or configuration that does not change frequently.
+4. Creating objects that need to be copied or serialized/deserialized.

 ***
 ### singleton
 ***